Skip to main content

 Course Registration

-Students admitted to the M.S. in MLS program will have access to course registration information prior to each semester.
-The information will be available through the M.S. in MLS Graduate Community site in Blackboard.
+Students admitted to the MS in MLS program will have access to course registration information prior to each semester.
+The information will be available through the MS in MLS Graduate Community site in Blackboard.

 MLS Graduate Program Tuition